Zeyt8/CUDA-Hash-Table/README.md

 ### **Get**

-I create a new array on the gpu..
+I create a new array on the gpu.
 After the computation is done, I copy the array back to the host.

 I start a kernel.
 Each instance has an index.
 It computes the hash of the key at that index and checks for existing values also using linear probing.